 You’ll start Stage 1 with 60 credits from a wide choice of introductory modules.
-This can include Making your learning count (YXM130) which gives you the chance to count study from a variety of subjects towards your qualification.
+This can include Making your learning count (YXM130), a 30-credit module which gives you the chance to count study from a variety of subjects towards your qualification.
 All introductory modules are worth 30 or 60 credits, and have been carefully selected to develop your subject knowledge and study skills in preparation for further OU study.

-To complete this stage, you’ll choose a further 60 credits from a wider selection of our Stage 1 modules.
+To complete this qualification, you’ll choose a further 60 credits from a wider selection of Stage 1 modules.
 Many students focus broadly on one discipline, such as science or the humanities – but there’s nothing to stop you studying modules from entirely different subject areas.
-Whatever your choice, it will stretch your mind, fire your imagination and enhance your employability.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Certificate of Higher Education Open uses a variety of study materials and may have the following elements, depending on the modules you choose to study:

 - studying online – some modules have a mixture of printed and online material, and others are entirely online.
 Online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes